 You don´t solve problems by making them harder to see.
 You have to use the fast failure that is being promoted by agile instead of hiding it under an additional process layer.
 A thing like SAFe (Scaled Agile Framework) will put such layer between the delivery folks and management.
-It allows the management to ignore change and see the world like they have always seen it - only with a different decoration.
+It allows the management to ignore change and see the world as they have always seen it - only with a different decoration.
 And yet (or because of), there is a market for this kind of stuff.
 SAFe is not alone, to get an impression I´d like to point you to this article by Ron Jeffries.
 One of the “best” scaling frameworks is the LAFABLE process, which Mike Cohn introduced on the 1st of April 2014.

 Even the simple Scrum framework, in the wrong hands or misunderstood, so that the enforced transparency is used to take control over the team, will lead to micromanagement and annoyed developers.

-Personally, if I don´t see managers dealing proactively with the dysfunctions that are clearly indicated by the delivery folks, for example by leveraging a transition team like described by Ken Schwaber, I can´t take anything what comes from management about agile for serious.
+Personally, if I don´t see managers dealing proactively with the dysfunctions that are indicated by the delivery folks, for example by leveraging a transition team like described by Ken Schwaber, I can´t take anything that comes from management about agile for serious.
 Then agile is only lip service and decoration.
 How would you expect the delivery people to build valuable stuff every two weeks, make everything transparent, while the management isn´t committed and organized to deliver necessary organizational change with a similar pulse?

-In the world of sports, when you start running for example, it is not important to have a pulse meter, fancy clothing and the like.
+In the world of sports, when you start running, for example, it is not essential to have a pulse meter, fancy clothing and the like.
 Instead you only need a pair of running shoes and - of course - have fun and run regularly.
 When scaling agile in your organization, it´s the same.
 The core is to build and make things right.
 If you can do that in the small, in one team, think about growing larger.
 Learn while you are doing.

 The general answer is, keep it as small as possible and, again, try to find the least solution that can work.
 Attacking the topic from the start as a scaling endeavor will not help you.
-Agile will scale itself when you allow it to truly work on a team level.
+Agile will scale itself when you allow it to honestly work on a team level.
 Your organization will learn from such achievement and find a natural way to scale.
-Scaling is not the primary goal, it is a result of a curated successful agile implementation in the tiniest cells.
+Scaling is not the primary goal; it is a result of a curated successful agile implementation in the tiniest cells.

-The more people are included, the more communication work is imposed on the people, because communication effort will grow quadratic and not linear.
+The more people are included, the more communication work is imposed on the people because communication effort will grow quadratic and not linear.

 Here is the simple math: Communication lines among people grow in terms of n(n-1) (with a team size of n).
-By this you come to 20 communication lines for a team size of 5, 30 lines for a team size of 6 and a team with 9 people will have 72 lines that need to be maintained among senders and receivers in the team.
+By this you come to 20 communication lines for a team size of 5, 30 lines for a team size of 6 and a team with nine people will have 72 lines that need to be maintained among senders and receivers in the team.

 Focus on this: have a team to be able to deliver done software by the end of each iteration, always doing the most valuable things first, and let them work together as a real team.
 From that point on the people are in a self-carrying upwards movement.
 As managers you only need to move barriers out of their way, the rest they will go alone.
-Scaling before you reached that point will only let you scale up a mess.
+Scaling before you reached that point will just let you scale up a mess.

-Instead, if all the people who deliver a feature are together from the start, a so called cross-functional team, the standup supports collaboration and communication towards that goal of feature delivery and the team can start to hunt features.
+Instead, if all the people who deliver a feature are together from the start, a so-called cross-functional team, the standup supports collaboration and communication towards that goal of feature delivery, and the team can start to hunt features.

 Feature and component matrix

 Traditionally, most teams are organized by similar skills or technical components.
 My suggestion is not to throw this all up in the air and try to reorganize in feature teams.
-Instead it can be a method to move on step by step.
+Instead, it can be a method to move on step by step.
 Try to see the entire thing as a fluent matrix structure.
-This it how it goes: stick with the component teams und try to see them as some kind of profession frame with people who keep their architectural component intact and maintain their specific professional skills.
-Now, in addition, when you have a clear backlog with a straight line from your product strategy to the delivery order of your features, pick the first and most valuable feature and let the people select themselves by deciding who is needed to deliver it.
+This is how it goes: stick with the component teams and try to see them as some profession frame with people who keep their architectural component intact and maintain their specific professional skills.
+Now, also, when you have a clear backlog with a straight line from your product strategy to the delivery order of your features, pick the first and most valuable feature and let the people select themselves by deciding who is needed to deliver it.
 Those people will be your first feature team.
 Then pick your next feature from the backlog and do the same again.
 You will be able to identify chunks of features that should go to one feature team or the other, but the important thing is, now you have two organizational dimensions - the established that is grouped by components and skills, and the new one, which will support you to hunt for features.
 This is a start.
 Maybe over time you identify patterns, see who often comes together to deliver a feature, what is working, what not, and then you adjust.
-My suggestion here is only to make a first start.
+My suggestion here is only to make the first start.